Peter Manuel

-Peter Thomas Anthony Manuel (13 March 1927 – 11 July 1958) was an American-Scottish serial killer who was convicted of murdering seven people across Lanarkshire and southern Scotland between 1956 and his arrest in January 1958, and is believed to have murdered two more.
+Peter Thomas Anthony Manuel (13 March 1927 – 11 July 1958) was a Scottish serial killer who was convicted of murdering seven people across Lanarkshire and southern Scotland between 1956 and his arrest in January 1958, and is believed to have murdered two more.
 Prior to his arrest, the media nicknamed the unidentified killer "the Beast of Birkenshaw".
 Manuel was hanged at Glasgow's Barlinnie Prison; he was the second to last prisoner to die on the Barlinnie gallows.

 Early life

-Peter Manuel was born to Scottish parents in New York City; the family moved to Detroit, Michigan before migrating back to Scotland in 1932, this time to Birkenshaw, Lanarkshire.
+Peter Manuel was born to Scottish parents in New York City; the family moved to Detroit, Michigan before migrating back to Scotland in 1932.
+This was initially to Glasgow but then to Coventry in England where Peter first got in trouble with the law aged 12 on various charges ranging from theft to indecent assault.
+He escaped from borstal on ten occasions.
+In 1946 the family moved back to Scotland to Birkenshaw, Lanarkshire south of Glasgow.
 During his childhood, Manuel was bullied.
 By the age of ten, he was known to the local police as a petty thief.
-At the age of 16, he committed a string of sexual attacks that resulted in his serving nine years in Peterhead Prison.
-In 1955, he successfully conducted his own defence on a rape charge at Airdrie Sheriff Court.
+At the age of 16, he committed a string of sexual assaults that resulted in his serving nine years in Peterhead Prison.
+In 1955, he successfully conducted his defence on a rape charge at Airdrie Sheriff Court.